 Co-requisites, if completed, may be listed; however, course descriptions are not required.

 Advisory - Official Course Descriptions must be from the College Catalog.
 The course descriptions must state the name of the college, the year, and the semester in which the course was completed as documented on the Official Transcript.
 Course descriptions submitted without the above “official” information are not accepted.
 College schedules, counseling notes, and/or course information typed on a sheet of paper by the applicant are not accepted.

 Official course descriptions may be obtained by photocopying the college catalog for the year and semester the course was completed.
-Official college catalogs with course descriptions may also be available online through the institution’s website.
+Official college catalogs with course descriptions may also be available online on the college's catalog web page.

 How many applications do you receive, and how many students are selected?

 For the past 3 years we have received 25-50 applications for the LVN to RN Upward Mobility Program.
 The number of applicants selected is based on space available in the third semester of the Associate Degree Nursing Program.

 Do I need to take the CPR course before applying to the program?

 Applicants do not have to provide a copy of their CPR card to apply; however, selected students must complete the American Heart Association course for Healthcare Providers prior to enrolling in the class.

 I have one pre-requisite course left to take.
 Can I still apply to the program?

 No. All prerequisite courses must be completed and posted to the appropriate transcript prior to applying for the program.